KaiPereira/build-a-devboard/JOURNAL.md

 Remember to accurately represent your global label direction, but just keep in mind it doesn't actually change your schematic, it's only for whoever is reading it!

-Based off the RP2040 datasheet, we're going to be using a 12 MHz crystal with two, 15pF decoupling capacitors. **Make sure to use the crystal footprint with 4 pins and 1 and 3, as the input/output pins so pay attention to the symbol I use**:
+Based off the RP2040 datasheet, we're going to be using a 12 MHz crystal with two, 15pF (I switch these later to 33pF because we use a different crystal than the Pi Pico) decoupling capacitors. **Make sure to use the crystal footprint with 4 pins and 1 and 3, as the input/output pins so pay attention to the symbol I use**:

 ![Pasted image 20250926063705.png](journal/Pasted%20image%2020250926063705.png)